Evangelical and Reformed Church: Origins

 Both the Reformed Church and Evangelical Synod originated in the Protestant Reformation in Europe.
-Almost all their churches in America were established by immigrants from Germany and Switzerland.
+Nearly all their churches in the United States were established by immigrants from Germany and Switzerland.
 In 1934, both bodies united to form the Evangelical and Reformed Church.

 Reformed Church in the United States

+18th century

 The Reformed Church in the United States, long known as the German Reformed Church, organized its first synod in 1747 and adopted a constitution in 1793.
-Later, in the 1910s, a small group of immigrant Hungarian Reformed congregations joined the RCUS as a separate judicatory, the Magyar Synod.

-The Reformed tradition centered in the state of Pennsylvania, particularly the eastern and central counties of that state, and extended westward toward Ohio and Indiana and southward toward Maryland, Virginia, and North Carolina in the first generation of immigration.
-Early Reformed adherents settled alongside Lutheran, Schwarzenau Brethren/German Baptists, and sometimes Anabaptist/Mennonite neighbors.
+The Reformed tradition was and remains centered in Pennsylvania, particularly the eastern and central counties of that state, and extends west to Ohio and Indiana and south to Maryland, Virginia, and North Carolina in the first generation of immigration.
+Early Reformed adherents settled alongside Lutheran, Schwarzenau Brethren/German Baptists, and sometimes Anabaptist and Mennonite neighbors.
 Some Reformed congregations in Pennsylvania and North Carolina formed union churches with Lutherans, sharing the same building but operating as separate entities, although they frequently shared Sunday Schools and occasionally ministers.